fritzmg/contao-sharebuttons/README.md

 - Simple Icons Black
 - Simple Icons White

 There is also a theme called "Text", which simply aligns the elements horizontally, but leaves the textual content of each button visible.
+Be aware that not all themes support all buttons.

 In each element you can also set the template, if you happen to need a different structure in some cases.